2018 CHOCOLATE FESTIVAL

 NC State University’s sweetest tradition, the Chocolate Festival, will be held in Talley Student Union.
-Hosted by the NC State Women’s Center, the Chocolate Festival incorporates one of America’s sweetest treats in an event that supports and educates about breast cancer.
-You will be able to sample a variety of different chocolate items from vendors around Wake County.
-There will be games to play, items to bid on and an opportunity to learn more about breast cancer awareness.
+Hosted by the NC State Women’s Center and in support of the Kay Yow Cancer Fund, the Chocolate Festival incorporates one of America’s sweetest treats in an event that supports and educates about breast cancer.
+Proceeds from this event support Women’s Center programming as well as the efforts of the Kay Yow Cancer Fund.
+A ticket purchase will allow you to sample a variety of different chocolate items from vendors from around Wake County.
+There will be games to play, items to bid on, and an opportunity to learn more about breast cancer awareness.

 Since our first Chocolate Festival in 2003, the NC State community has been touched by this disease many times over, including Jenny Chang, who was a young NC State alumna and former student body president, and Coach, Kay Yow, who lost her battle with this disease.
 For us, the Chocolate Festival is a great way to honor those we’ve lost and those who have survived as well as raise funds to help in the quest to find a cure.